Software Cost

 Not a consensus number.
 Not a political number.
 A number that’s structured enough to argue with, grounded in comparable data, and arrived at fast enough to inform the decision it’s supposed to serve.

-Planning poker isn't estimation.
-It's consensus-building with numbers attached.
-Spreadsheets aren't estimation.
-They're arithmetic.
+Planning poker isn’t estimation — it’s consensus-building with numbers attached.
+Spreadsheets aren’t estimation — they’re arithmetic.
 The tools that matter are the ones that bring independent data to the process, so the humans in the room can focus on judgment instead of guesswork.

-It depends on what you're estimating and when.
-For sprint-level estimation with an established team, planning poker apps like Parabol or Jira's native features work well.
-For scoping new projects or generating cost estimates before a team is assembled, AI-powered tools like the Fraction estimator fill a gap that meeting-facilitation tools can't.
-There's no single best tool, but there is a clear mismatch when you use a sprint planning tool for pre-project budgeting.
+It depends on what you’re estimating and when.
+For sprint-level estimation with an established team, planning poker apps or Jira’s native features work well.
+For scoping new projects or generating cost estimates before a team is assembled, AI-powered tools like the Fraction estimator fill a gap that meeting-facilitation tools can’t.
+There’s no single best tool, but there is a clear mismatch when you use a sprint planning tool for pre-project budgeting.

 Are there free software project estimation tools?